tatethurston/ProtoScript/README.md

 ProtoScript consists of two parts:

 1. Runtime.
-This is a drop-in replacement for [google-protobuf](https://www.npmjs.com/package/google-protobuf), but significantly smaller and written in ESM to enable dead-code elimination.
-It can be used without ProtoScript's code generation if you want to continue using `protoc`'s generated JavaScript code.
+This is nearly identical to [google-protobuf](https://www.npmjs.com/package/google-protobuf), but significantly smaller (9.6KB vs 46KB gzipped) and written in ESM to enable dead-code elimination.

 2. Code generation.
-This a replacement of `protoc`'s JavaScript generation that generates more idiomatic JavaScript code and includes TSDoc comments.
+This a replacement of `protoc`'s JavaScript generation that generates idiomatic JavaScript code, JSON serializers/deserializers, and includes TSDoc comments.

+If you're looking for an RPC framework, you may be interested in [TwirpScript](https://github.com/tatethurston/TwirpScript).

 ## Highlights 🛠

-1. Isomorphic.
-ProtoScript's generated serializers/deserializers can be consumed in the browser or Node.js runtimes.
+1. Idiomatic JavaScript / TypeScript code.
+None of the Java idioms that `protoc --js_out` generates such as the `List` suffix naming for repeated fields, `Map` suffix for maps, or the various getter and setter methods.
+ProtoScript generates and consumes plain JavaScript objects over classes.
+Compare the [TypeScript example](https://github.com/tatethurston/ProtoScript/blob/main/examples/typescript/src/haberdasher.pb.ts) to the [protoc example](https://github.com/tatethurston/ProtoScript/blob/main/examples/protoc/src/haberdasher_pb.js).

+2. In-editor API documentation.
+Comments in your `.proto` files become [TSDoc](https://github.com/microsoft/tsdoc) comments in the generated code and will show inline documentation in supported editors.

+3. JSON Serialization/Deserialization.
+Unlike `protoc`, ProtoScript's code generation generates JSON serialization and deserialization methods.

-2. Small.
+4. Small.
 ProtoScript's runtime and generated code are built with [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) to minimize bundle sizes.
 This results in a significantly smaller bundle size than [google-protobuf](https://www.npmjs.com/package/google-protobuf).

-3. In-editor API documentation.
-Comments in your `.proto` files become [TSDoc](https://github.com/microsoft/tsdoc) comments in the generated code and will show inline documentation in supported editors.

-4. Idiomatic JavaScript / TypeScript code.
-None of the Java idioms that `protoc --js_out` generates such as the `List` suffix naming for repeated fields, `Map` suffix for maps, or the various getter and setter methods.
-ProtoScript generates and consumes plain JavaScript objects over classes.
+ProtoScript's runtime is 67KB (9.6KB gzipped) compared to google-protobuf's 231KB (46KB gzipped).

+5. Isomorphic.
+ProtoScript's generated serializers/deserializers can be consumed in the browser or Node.js runtimes.

-5. No runtime dependencies.
+6. No additional runtime dependencies.

 ## Installation 📦